msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 Since our data are replicated, we adopt the DeepSets framework, implemented via the type [`DeepSet`](@ref).
 DeepSets consist of two neural networks: an inner network and an outer network.
 The inner network extracts summary statistics from the data, and its architecture depends on the multivariate structure of the data.
 For unstructured data (i.e., data without spatial or temporal correlation within each replicate), we use a multilayer perceptron (MLP).
 The input dimension matches the dimensionality of each data replicate, while the output dimension corresponds to the number of summary statistics appropriate for the model (a common choice is $d$).
 The outer network maps the learned summary statistics to the output space (here, the parameter space, $\Theta$).
 The outer network is always an MLP.

 Below is an example of a DeepSets architecture for neural Bayes estimation in this example.
 Note that many models have parameter constraints (e.g., variance and range parameters that must be strictly positive).
 These constraints can be incorporated in the final layer of the neural network by choosing appropriate activation functions for each parameter.
-Here, we enforce the constraint $\sigma > 0$ by applying the softplus activation function in the final layer of the outer network, ensuring that all parameter estimates are valid:
+Here, we enforce the constraint $\sigma > 0$ by applying the softplus activation function in the final layer of the outer network, ensuring that all parameter estimates are valid.
+For some additional ways to constrain parameter estimates, see [Output layers](@ref).

 ```
-n = 1    # dimension of each data replicate
+n = 1    # dimension of each data replicate (univariate)
 d = 2    # dimension of the parameter vector θ
 w = 128  # width of each hidden layer